Jordy Mont-Reynaud

-Jordy Mont-Reynaud (born August 16, 1983) became the youngest ever chess master in the United States when he became a master at the age of 10 years 209 days in 1994 (a record surpassed by Vinay Bhat, and presently held by Samuel Sevian).
+Jordy Mont-Reynaud (born August 16, 1983) is an American chess player.
+He became the youngest ever chess master in the United States when he became a master at the age of 10 years 209 days in 1994 (a record surpassed by Vinay Bhat, and presently held by Samuel Sevian).
 For his successful early career, he was asked to play the starring role of Josh Waitzkin in the 1993 movie Searching for Bobby Fischer, but declined the offer.

 Mont-Reynaud attended Stanford University, where he played a leading role in Stanford's success at the Pan-American Intercollegiate Chess Tournaments of 2000–01 and 2001–02.
 As of June 2019, his USCF rating is 2273.
 He occasionally hosts chess events in San Francisco.

 Other

 Mont-Reynaud has also been recognized for his talents in photography and programming.
 He is a former employee of Bebo, a social networking company in San Francisco.
 Currently, he is CEO of Dojo.com, a social-persuasive technology web service.